-The cascading lakes are created by natural dams of travertine that develops from the algae, bacteria and moss.
+The cascading lakes are created by natural dams of travertine that develop from the algae, bacteria, and moss.
 These travertine dams grow about .4 inch (1 cm) a year as the algae and bacteria accumulate atop the existing areas.

 The lakes cascade down the mountain primarily broken into an upper group and a lower group.
 The majority of lakes are found in the upper region.
 The river and streams travel down the mountain for about 5 miles (8 km) changing elevation from 2,087 feet (636 m) down to 1,650 feet (503 m).

 Most of the lakes are small and collectively cover an area of about .77 square miles (1.9 sq km).
 The water that leaves the lowest lake becomes the Korana River.

 There are several different waterfalls that create some of the most inspirational landscapes.
 The largest waterfall occurs toward the end of the lakes and is called Veliki slap.
 It reaches a height of 255.9 feet (78 m).
 The second-largest falls occur in the upper group.
 It is called Galovacki buk and it reaches a height of 82 feet (25 m).